Ali Shadman

 Mohammad Ali Shadman (علی شادمان, born 24 November 1996) is an Iranian actor.
-He is best known for his acting in M for Mother that was selected as the Iranian entry for the Best Foreign Language Film at the 80th Academy Awards, but it was not nominated.
-He's also known for Divar Be Divar (2017–2018), Drown (2020), I Want to Live (2021) and Rebel (2022).
+He is best known for his acting in M for Mother (2006) that was selected as the Iranian entry for the Best Foreign Language Film at the 80th Academy Awards, but it was not nominated.
+He is also known for Divar Be Divar (2017–2018), Drown (2020), I Want to Live (2021) and Rebel (2022).
 Shadman earned a Crystal Simorgh for Best Actor nomination for his performance in Drowning in Holy Water.

 Early life

-Mohammad Ali Shadman was born on 24 November 1996 in Ilam.
+Mohammad Ali Shadman was born on 24 November 1996 in Ilam, Iran.
 He has a sister named Arina and is the first child in the family.
+He is of Kurdish origin.

 Career

 He was first introduced to Iranian cinema by Rasoul Mollagholipour and Mohammad Reza Balali, his best friend in the film M for Mother, because of his ability to play the violin.